 These are the ten most common interview mistakes that employers and hiring managers complain about.
-They can be lethal to your job interview performance!
+They can be lethal to your job interview performance and cost your the job.
 Taking some simple steps will help you avoid these mistakes in your next job interview.

 1. Not Preparing for the Interview

 Not doing your homework and not preparing adequately for the interview beforehand shows you up as a disinterested and unprofessional candidate.

 The best way to impress your interviewer is to demonstrate your interest and commitment by referring to your company background research in both your interview answers and the questions you ask.

 Hiring managers state that one of the most common job interview mistakes that candidates make is dressing incorrectly.
 It is key to know the job interview dress code of the company where you are interviewing and to select your interview clothes accordingly.

 One of the worst job interview mistakes is to not be on time for the interview.
 The whole interview process is compromised as you will have to work very hard to overcome creating an initial bad impression.